May 18th, 2015

-Through the screen of palm varietals a muddy creek wends lazily to the waterfalls that are ostensible destinations of this hike.
-Small steps are built into the rising trail with weathered planks alongside some of the characteristic trees of this type of rainforest.
+Through the screen of palm varietals, a muddy creek wends lazily to the waterfalls that are ostensible destinations of this hike.
+Small steps are built into the rising trail with weathered planks alongside some of the trees characteristic of this type of rainforest.

 Despite the shortness of the walk, I promised the park manager to be back immediately, not that there is anything remarkable about the forest around me, certainly not compared to what I have seen elsewhere.

 The wardens are nowhere to be found on the way out.
 The gatekeeper points me to the carapaces of the dead rhinoceros beetles that have died from continually bashing themselves against the building, drawn in by the electric light at night time.
 He invites me to take one along, but I think I have enough things to carry already.

 The trip back to town is easy enough, a bus en route to Miri stopping soon enough, and the return trip to town quick and uneventful.